Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-One simple way to identify the iPhone 3GS and iPhone 4 models, as well as all other iPhone models, is by the model number printed in small type on the back of the phone.
+Although it is easy to tell these two devices apart side-by-side, it is easy to mistake either for another iPhone.
+Consequently, one simple way to externally identify the iPhone 3GS and iPhone 4 models, as well as all other iPhone models, is by the Model Number displayed in small type on the back of each phone.

-The standard iPhone 3GS is model number A1303, the mainland China-only iPhone 3GS without Wi-Fi is A1325, the GSM-equipped iPhone 4 is A1332, and the CDMA-equipped iPhone 4 is A1349.
-The subsequently introduced model iPhone 4S -- which looks effectively identical to the iPhone 4 models -- has model number A1387 on the back.
+The standard iPhone 3GS is model number A1303, the mainland China-only iPhone 3GS without Wi-Fi is A1325, the GSM-equipped iPhone 4 models are A1332, and the CDMA-equipped iPhone 4 is A1349.
+The subsequently introduced iPhone 4S models -- which look effectively identical to the iPhone 4 models -- are model numbers A1387 and A1431.

 Camera Differences